Stancalau-ro/lombok/README.md

 - Actual parameter reference set using `@Value`.
 Side-effects possible when field type is mutable.

 ## Notes
-- All tests in `ro.stancalau.examples.pitfalls` package are meant to fail in order to exemplify common pitfalls.
+ :collision: All tests in `ro.stancalau.examples.pitfalls` package are meant to fail in order to exemplify common pitfalls.

 ## References